Android App Setup

 will pass control to the Button SDK which will open the Brand app, install flow, or web checkout.

-Publishers should pass the value returned by the Personalization API in the offer_id
+Publishers should pass the value returned by the Offers API in the offer_id

 field as the offerId